 You will have four lessons a week which are split into 2 practical, 2 theory.
 Practical lessons are a mixture of technique and choreographic tasks.
 Theory lessons are split into the history of Rambert and in-depth analysis of ‘Rooster’ (Bruce, 1991).
 Extracurricular rehearsal time will be required in addition to timetabled lessons to produce and practice practical exam work.

-The focus of this piece is to accurately reflect his choreographic style in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection.
+The focus of this piece is to accurately reflect the choreographic style of a practitioner in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection.

 The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the chosen genre of dance.

 GROUP CHOREOGRAPHY (3-4 MINUTE)

 Create an original piece of choreography for 3-5 dancers in response to an externally set task.
 The question will take the form of a question (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography.

 This is the theory part of the course, and includes both the detailed analysis of two dance works, and an understanding of other choreographers and repertoire that are influential within their corresponding areas of study:

 The Set Work ‘Rooster’ (1991) by Christopher Bruce, and the contextual setting of the Rambert Dance Company (1966 – 2002)